star-cats/blinky-dome/README.md

   - Note: We do NOT use the Processing IDE or even a Processing sketch layout.
 This project is pure Java, only using Processing for utilities and since P3LX is built on it.
 Welcome to grown-up software.

-# Setup for New Developers
-Want to contribute?
-Checkout the code and fire up your IDE (we use IntelliJ, anything that itegrates Gradle builds should work.

 ## Checkout Instructions (Git Submodules)
 We depend on LX and P3LX, which do not follow any release/publishing process.
 This project is configured to build them from source, which means their source needs to be checked out.
 These dependencies are linked as